 THE CUT: editorial art direction

 While the home page was being built I turned to refreshing the editorial visuals for the site.
-Given the high volume of stories, and the limitations of time, budgets and resources, we relied on in house treatments, and digital illustrations from stock or supplied photography to create themes for recurring columns, packages and series.
+Given the high volume of stories, and the limitations of time, budgets and resources, we relied on in house treatments, and digital collages from stock or supplied photography to create themes for recurring columns, packages and series.
 These need to be templated and simple enough for photo production (not digital illustrators) to execute them very quickly.

 THE CUT: social media